LudiusMaximus/PlayedTimeMinimapClock/README.md

 # PlayedTimeMinimapClock
-WoW Addon that adds the Broker_PlayedTime to the Minimap Clock.
+WoW Addon that adds the Broker_PlayedTime tooltip to the Minimap Clock.